avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

      * @param messageIndex The index of the L1ValidatorRegistrationMessage to be received providing the acknowledgement.
      * @return validationID The ID of the registered validator.
      */
-    function completeValidatorRegistration(
+    function completeValidatorRegistration(uint32 messageIndex)
-        uint32 messageIndex
+        public
+        virtual
-    ) virtual public returns  (bytes32 validationID);
+        returns (bytes32 validationID);

     /**
      * @notice Initiates validator removal by issuing a L1ValidatorWeightMessage with the weight set to zero.
      * The validator should be considered inactive as soon as this function is called.
      *
      * Emits an {InitiatedValidatorRemoval} on success.
      *
      * @param validationID The ID of the validator to remove.
      */
-    function _initiateValidatorRemoval(
-        bytes32 validationID
-    ) virtual internal;
+    function _initiateValidatorRemoval(bytes32 validationID) internal virtual;

     /**
      * @notice Completes validator removal by consuming an RegisterL1ValidatorMessage from the P-Chain acknowledging
      * that the validator has been removed.
      *
      * Emits a {CompletedValidatorRemoval} on success.
      *
      * @param messageIndex The index of the RegisterL1ValidatorMessage.
      */
-    function completeValidatorRemoval(
+    function completeValidatorRemoval(uint32 messageIndex)
-        uint32 messageIndex
+        public
+        virtual
-    ) virtual public returns (bytes32 validationID);
+        returns (bytes32 validationID);

     /**
      * @notice Initiates validator weight update by issuing a L1ValidatorWeightMessage with a nonzero weight.